 By default, the root user cannot log in to the desktop environment (it’s disabled by default but can be enabled).
 For that purpose, you need to create a “desktop” user.
 In the example below, I will demonstrate how to create a user John Doe whose login name will be jdoe.
 I will also add that user to all groups the desktop user requires.
 To do all that, please execute the following:

-useradd -m -c "Test User" -G adm,cdrom,sudo,dip,plugdev -s /bin/bash test
+useradd -m -c "John Doe" -G adm,cdrom,sudo,dip,plugdev -s /bin/bash jdoe

-In the above command, the -m parameter will create jdoe's home directory at /home/jdoe.
-Parameter -c will set jdoe's first and last name, something you will see on the login screen once you reboot the computer.
+In the above command, the -m parameter will create jdoe’s home directory at /home/jdoe.
+Parameter -c will set jdoe’s first and last name, which you will see on the login screen once you reboot the computer.
 Last, the -G parameter will add the jdoe user to all required groups.
 To check if everything is correct, you can execute the following two commands:

 id jdoe